mickeys/non_trivial_gnuplot/graphing_ping/README.md

 ping: sendto: No route to host
 ```

-## The parts of our live-graphing utility

-Look at that, we're already past the preamble.
-Not a lot of requisite experience needed.
-Let's move on to our program, which is broken into two interacting parts:
+The ping results are one thing you can share with hotel IT support to give depth to your complaints.

+## Reporting issues graphically

+We're wired to process visual imagery.
+Obtain meaning by representing ping information is often more powerful and motivating than text.

+Additionally, you can adapt the following code to other sources of textual data.

+Our live-graphing utility consists of two interacting parts:

-1. The _collector_, gathering data on the health of the connection between your computer and `$target`, and
+1. The _collector_, gathering the `ping` values, and
-2. The _grapher_, which will pictorially display the data.
+2. The _grapher_, pictorially displaying the values

 ### The collector

-The collector code is:
+The collector code consists of:

 ```
 ping -i "$interval" "$target" | \